urieco/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
 A rock-paper-scissors game that can be in your browser.

-/*Goal: You are playing a game of Rock-Paper-Scissors against your computer.
+Goal: You are playing a game of Rock-Paper-Scissors against your computer.

 Outline:
 1. The computer randomly picks between Rock, Paper and Scissors.